Sculpture Square: Church chapel (1872–1875)

-Starting as a Church Chapel in 1872 Built by English missionary (British army officer) Charles Phillips as the Christian Institute for young men in 1872, to promote Christianity in Singapore.
-The area is used to uphold social activities within the church for the community as well as worship.
+The building began as a church chapel in 1872, built by English missionary and British army officer Charles Phillips as the Christian Institute For Young Men in 1872, to promote Christianity in Singapore.
+The area was used to host social activities within the church for the community as well as for worship.

-In 1875, Charles Phillips invited the Methodists to use the place and transferred it to them in 1892.
+In 1875, Phillips invited the Methodists to use the place and transferred it to them in 1892.

 Methodist Church / Straits Chinese Methodist Church (1894–1897)

-In 1894, It became the first Methodist church in Singapore for the Straits Chinese community.
+In 1894, it became the first Methodist church in Singapore for the Straits Chinese community.
 It served mainly straits born or Baba Chinese with worship services conducted in Baba Malay.
 British Methodist missionary William Girdlestone Shellabear (1862–1947) was appointed as the church's first pastor.
 By 1897, the church's attendees had grown to almost 1,000, largely made up of children.

 Tamil Girls' School / Methodist Girls' School (1898–1900)

-1898 till 1900 as Tamil Girls' School, later Methodist Girls' School.
+From 1898 till 1900 the building operated as Tamil Girls' School, later Methodist Girls' School.
 A year later, the church bought over the building from the Methodist Girls' School.
 It exists as a school during the weekdays and leased to the Foochow Chinese Mission for their Sunday worship services.